 The Best Women’s Sleeping Bag is a Unisex bag

 When it comes to sleeping bags, your most important considerations should be size, fit, fill, and temperature ratings.
 So the question remains, should I buy a women’s specific sleeping bag?
-My answer is no. Here’s why: woman in sleeping bag
+My answer is no. Here’s why:

 Sleeping bag sizes: